 We like to call ourselves material choreographers: we see materials as if moving over the earth's surface in an endless performance.
-We direct those material streams in such a way that they become a spatial installation for a while.
-When designing temporary installations as a step in the material choreography, we always take the next step into account.
-We process material in such a way that the original sizes remain inttact and different materials can be separated again.
+We direct those material streams in such a way that they become architecture.
+When designing temporary buildings as a step in the material choreography, we always take the next step into account.
+We process material in such a way that the original sizes remain intact and different materials can be separated again.

 Many of our designs consist of modules to guarantee flexibility in the future.
-In this way, Overtreders W ensures that material can have as many life cycles as possible without turning to something we call waste.
+In this way, Overtreders W ensures that material can have as many life cycles as possible without turning into something we call waste.

 Everything is temporary

 Overtreders W specializes in temporary pavilions with a permanent impact.
 When designing a building that lasts for just a week or a year, it becomes apparent that one needs to think about the building materials that will be left over after the disassembly of the building.
 But even when a building is planned to last for 50 years or longer, there will always be a next step in the material choreography.

 Everything is borrowed

 In 2017 Overtreders W and bureau SLA realized the People's Pavilion, a 300m2 building that existed for just 9 days, made of 100% borrowed materials.
 But: in fact, materials are always borrowed - from the finite resource stock of our planet.
 As human beings, we are usually bad borrowers.
 We behave as if we are the owners, we do not worry about the way we acquire materials and do with it whatever pleases us.
 When we don't need it anymore, we burn it or throw it on a trash heap where it pollutes water and air.
 A good borrower tries to keep the borrowed in the best possible state.